bucs110a0spring22/final-project-code-goblins/README.md

 << Worked as integration specialist by... >>

 The software lead was responsible for uploading files for the project, keeping track of team progress and updating progress in the README.
+The software lead also provided feedback and input for the decisions made by the front end specialist and back end specialist.

 ### Front End Specialist - Walter Hoess